Sean Heather Sean Heather

 We asked participants how many times an employee subject to a noncompete agreement was able to join a competitor based on a successful negotiation between the employer and employee or competitor.
 The answer?
 Nearly half of the respondents have successfully reached a compromise that allowed both the employer to protect their interests and the employee to enter into new employment opportunities.

-If a ban on noncompete agreements entered into force, the workforce can anticipate fewer opportunities and reduced investments in their education, training, and development.
-67% of our respondents agreed that a near-total ban on noncompete agreements would have a negative impact on their business’s talent strategy and/or compensation strategy.
-Our survey found that employers would have to reduce the sharing of sensitive information with employees, and reduce or defer compensation with employees should this ban take effect.
-In sum, a poorly executed ban on noncompete agreements will not only hurt businesses, but could harm employees, too.
+With a ban on noncompete agreements, the workforce can anticipate fewer opportunities and reduced investments in their education, training, and development.
+67 percent of our respondents agreed that a near-total ban on noncompete agreements would have a negative impact on their business’s talent strategy and/or compensation strategy.
+Our survey found that employers would have to reduce the sharing of sensitive information with employees and reduce or defer compensation with employees should this ban take effect.

-There are concerns that some noncompetes reach beyond the necessary scope of the business or are otherwise improperly applied to workers with no legitimate business interest at stake.
-For their part, state and local governments have taken the lead to address the issue.
+There are concerns that some noncompetes extend beyond the necessary scope of the business or are improperly applied to workers with no legitimate business interest at stake.
+For their part, state and local governments have taken the lead in addressing the issue.

 In addition to the nation’s capital, 11 states have some sort of restriction on noncompete agreements.
 So far this year, 25 bills addressing noncompetes have been introduced in 17 state legislatures.